mjt-books/python-book/chapters/chapter-7.md

     record_shapes=True,
 ) as prof:
     for _ in range(20):
-        # one training or inference step under your chosen precision setup
+        # Run a few representative training or inference steps under current precision
         step()

+# Summarize where time is spent, focusing on the hottest CUDA kernels
 print(prof.key_averages().table(sort_by="self_cuda_time_total", row_limit=15))
 ```